Sony SLT-A77 II Review

 - ISO 100 - 25,600 (Extendable down to 50, and up to 51,200 with multi-image combination)

 - Auto ISO customization

 - Optional, profile-based correction of vignetting, chromatic aberrations and geometric distortion

 - Top panel LCD

 - AF Micro Adjust

-Although Sony stresses that the A77 II shouldn't be compared to pro-grade cameras (not least because it's much less expensive), it is starting to gain the kinds of paper specifications that suggest it could punch considerably above its weight.
+Although Sony stresses that the A77 II shouldn't be compared to pro-grade cameras (not least because it's much less expensive), it is starting to gain the kinds of specifications that - at least on paper - suggest it could be capable of punching considerably above its weight.
 For instance, the improvements to the A77 II's autofocus system extend a long way beyond the focus sensor itself.

 The Mark II gains a range of subject identifying technologies that Sony has introduced in recent models.
 As such, it offers Eye-AF, rather than just face detection.
 It also gains the most advanced version of 'Lock-On AF' that we've yet seen, which will use or allow you to specify an off-center starting AF point (previously most Sonys assumed your subject was the thing at the center of the frame, when you started tracking).